jojobear2020/PyBer_Analysis/README.md

 ## Overview of the analysis

 The purpose of the analysis is to compare PyBer metrics based on the city type.
-Currently the company has presence in three major areas (urban, suburban, and rural) with the unequal marker share.
+Currently the company has presence in three major areas with the unequal marker share:
+1. Urban
+2. Suburban
+3. Rural

 ## Results